SysMo/SmoWeb/BioReactors/templates/BioReactors/restblocks/reStructuredText/BiochemicalReactionsDoc.rst

 Biochemical reactions
 =====================

+.. contents:: Table of Contents

 Chemical reactions and equations
 --------------------------------
 [Wiki-ChR]_
 A **chemical reaction** is a process that leads to the transformation of one set of chemical substances to another.
 **Chemical equations** are used to graphically illustrate chemical reactions.
 They consist of chemical or structural formulas of the reactants on the left and those of the products on the right.
 They are separated by an arrow (:math:`\rightarrow`) which indicates the direction and type of the reaction; the arrow is read as the word "yields".